 So how did I decide what to quit?
 I prayed this simple prayer: God, help me hold on to what’s helping me grow and let go of what’s holding me back.

+This prayer helped me gain some much-needed self-awareness.
 Over time, God showed me of one thing I needed to let go of which changed my perspective on life.

 God gave me the wisdom to know what to do next, but I still needed help to follow through.
 The friends in my life made all the difference.
 They walked with me through that time, gave me advice, and helped me gain the confidence I needed to take my next step.